 Preparation - An Incident Response Plan

 In addition to meeting the expectations of 10 Steps: Incident Management, you should ensure that your organisation's incident response plans are grounded in thorough and comprehensive risk assessments.
-Response plans should prioritise essential services along with the assets and systems that underpin them, such as operational technologies, or key datasets.
+Response plans should prioritise essential services along with the assets and systems that are required to ensure their delivery, such as operational technologies, or key datasets.

-In practice, the Incident Response function could be co-joined with the security monitoring function.
-This needn't be a dedicated team and some members may have non-response related roles.
-Collectively, the team should have knowledge of IT security, IT infrastructure and Business Management, any specialist technologies (e.g. Operational Technologies or datacentres), incident reporting requirements and communications.
+In practice, the Incident Response function should interoperate with the security monitoring function.
+The Incident Response Function needn't be a dedicated team and some members may have non-response related roles.
+Collectively, the team should have knowledge of IT security, IT infrastructure and Business Management, any specialist technologies (e.g. Operational Technologies or datacentres), incident reporting requirements, and Communications plans.

 Your plan should cover all relevant potential incidents.
 It should be auditable and testable (via exercises) across a range of incident scenarios and should encompass all realistic descriptions of what might constitute an incident and its severity.
 Your test scenarios should draw on threat intelligence, past incidents, exercises and the ways in which security capabilities (e.g. security monitoring and alerting) would feature in your response options.
 Your scenarios should also consider incidents that involve suppliers and your wider supply chain (e.g. incidents arising through supplier relations, or relying on suppliers as part of your response).

 These scenarios could include, but is not limited to:

 - malware infection

 - an inability to view status of the network or operational system

 - emergency patching or antivirus signature roll-out

 Your plan should work seamlessly with other system management and security functions, such as security monitoring.
 Changes and improvements to response plans should reflect changes to these functions and vice versa, where appropriate.